Forgive But Never Forget

 Whether or not we agree with what others are doing, the best thing we can do is to just live for our self too.
 That means doing the things that make you happy.

 There’s nothing else you “should” be and there’s nothing else that will make the journey of self growth happen, other than you.

-It takes courage to live life for the things that you want and to not lead a life that others want you to have.
+It takes courage to live your life for the things that YOU want and not to live a life that someone else wants you to have.

 Being happy is something god wants for us all.
 But he also wants us to treat each other with kindness and respect.